Masonic lodge officer: Masters of Ceremony

-Almoner
+Almoner/ Eleemosynary/ Hospitaller

-The 'Almoner' (sometimes called the 'Caring Officer') is responsible for the well-being of lodge members and their families.
+The Almoner also called the Caring Officer, Eleemosynary or Hospitaller is responsible for the well-being of lodge members and their families.
 He remains in contact with members who are unwell, and also maintains a discreet presence in the lives of widows of former members, so that the lodge may readily assist them should they find themselves in any particular need.

 Of necessity, the Almoner must be well versed in local and national Masonic charities and the scope of their charitable work, so as to offer advice to those who might qualify for such assistance.

 In some jurisdictions, these duties are handled by a committee (under various titles).

-Organist / Director of Music
+Organist / Director of Music / Master of Harmony

-The 'Organist' or 'Director of Music' provides musical accompaniment to lodge proceedings, although there is no set form.
+The 'Organist', 'Director of Music' sometimes Master of Harmony provides musical accompaniment to lodge proceedings, although there is no set form.
 Many lodge rooms are equipped with a pipe organ or electronic organ, and in others, there is provision for a wider range of instruments.
 In other places, the Director of Music operates recorded or digital music systems, such as at the Grand Lodge of Austria in Vienna.